 GitHub uses OAuth, a developer-friendly delegated access protocol.
 Quolum has already connected the necessary wires with GitHub.
 Using a sequence of click-throughs, your organization's administrator allows Quolum to make API calls to GitHub without getting access to passwords.

 Click the Connect button from the Connections card.
 If you are not an admin, you can invite your organization's GitHub admin to make a connection to your GitHub organization account.
 When you click on the Connect button, the web browser will navigate to the GitHub login page.

 Log in to GitHub using your organization's credentials.
 The exact login mechanism may depend on your GitHub plan, and the sign-in mechanism used.
 You may have corporate SSO such as Azure AD, GSuite, or Okta along with multi-factor authentication.
 Once you have successfully logged-in, GitHub is going to ask you to grant access to Quolum.

 The next screen after login into GitHub is the consent screen.
 On this screen, GitHub confirms whether you authorize Quolum to access your organization's data.

 Once you have granted access to Quolum on GitHub's website, GitHub is going to send you back to Quolum's page in Step 1, where you started.
 The Connect button on the Connections card would now say Reconnect.
 Reconnect is used to reauthenticate under circumstances where the access has expired.

 Using the OAuth protocol, Quolum now has delegated access to your GitHub Workspace.
-The Quolum server, running on Amazon AWS VPC, will be able to make API calls and retrieve feature-level utilization of projects, stories, and tasks.
+The Quolum server, running on Amazon AWS VPC, will be able to make API calls and retrieve feature-level utilization.
 Later, this data is crunched and available for visualization on the Quolum dashboard.